stanfordjournalism/stanford-progj-2023/docs/python/data_analysis_intro.md

 Another alternative is to [convert the Jupyter notebook to a standard Python script][].
 This can provide an elegant way to generate more useful scripts for code that needs to run in non-graphical environments.

 For this course, however, we'll decouple "expensive" data acquisition steps from Jupyter in order to keep notebooks light-weight and focused on data wrangling and analysis.
+Splitting our workflow in this way also provides opportunities to gain practice writing clean, well-organized code using functions and modules.

 [run a Jupyter notebook on the command line]: https://docs.jupyter.org/en/latest/running.html#using-a-command-line-interface
 [convert the Jupyter notebook to a standard Python script]: https://nbconvert.readthedocs.io/en/latest/usage.html#executable-script